helm/helm-www/versioned_docs/version-3/intro/quickstart.md

 ---
-title: "Quickstart Guide"
+title: Quickstart Guide
-description: "How to install and get started with Helm including instructions for distros, FAQs, and plugins."
+description: How to install and get started with Helm including instructions for distros, FAQs, and plugins.
 sidebar_position: 1
-aliases: ["/docs/quickstart/"]
 ---

 This guide covers how you can quickly get started using Helm.